-Here at Defendify, we believe that your team can be your strongest line of defense in preventing cyberattacks, provided they receive proper social engineering awareness training.
-Consistent training, combined with straightforward policies, and a culture of cybersecurity will enable your employees to be able to identify a threat and make the right decisions should they encounter a social engineering attempt.
+At Defendify, we believe that your team can be the strongest line of defense in preventing cyberattacks, provided they receive proper social engineering awareness training.

+Consistent training, combined with straightforward security policies, and a culture of cybersecurity awareness will enable your employees to identify security threats and make the right decisions should they encounter a social engineering attempt.
 Without social engineering awareness training, your organization becomes vulnerable to cyberattacks such as business email compromise, invoice fraud, social media attacks, and various types of phishing.
-After all, phishing attacks account for 90% of data breaches (CITE), and unfortunately attacks continue to evolve and grow in sophistication.
+After all, phishing attacks account for 90% of data breaches, and unfortunately phishing is continuously evolving in sophistication.

-What is social engineering anyway?
+What exactly is social engineering?

 To take a step back, social engineering is the art of exploiting human psychology (vs. technical hacking techniques) to gain access to buildings, systems, or data.
 For example, a threat actor might send an email that appears to be sent by the CEO of your company to join an online meeting immediately, or a request from a ‘vendor’ requiring a wire transfer or invoice payment.